mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/troubleshooting.md

 ## The library/node are sending the data but there is no data in Fleet Manager

 This is probably caused by some misconfiguration in your data source configuration and/or in the mappings.
-Please use Agent Diagnostic Tool on your MindSpher edashboard to troubleshoot the issue.
+Please use Agent Diagnostic Tool on your MindSphere dashboard to troubleshoot the issue.

 ![delete local settings](images/diagnostic.png)